Droneception Mission Maker for Litchi Instructions Technical Details

 Take a series of photos with a drone

 This web application provides an easy, repeatable method for generating a series of photos.
 The application not only determines the height and position for each image but will also define camera actions in the file that will be imported into Litchi.
 The result is a Litchi mission that automatically captures all photos as the mission is flown.
-Be sure to set your camera to manual mode.
+It may be desireable to set the camera to manual mode.
 Auto mode will most likely cause the photos to be taken with different exposures.

 Blend the series of photos into one